PMKielstra/EscapeIDSO/docs/Solutions.md

 * There's a PDF, but it's just covered in weird symbols.
 Try to select the symbols.
 Could they just be text in a different format?
 Is there an obvious way to strip formatting from this sort of thing?

 * **Solution:** Open the `Password1` PDF on Trevor's desktop and copy/paste the contents into a text file.
 (You can get one by opening the `Chat log 001` file.)
-That will give you the password to Lilith, which is "mesopotamia".
+That will give you the password to Lilith, which is `mesopotamia`.

 ### Am I here to kill Lilith?
 Should I tell her so?